lists

 AssertionError: Lists differ: [1, 0, 1, 2, 'n'] != [0, 1, 2, 'n']

-I add the new value to the list
+• I add the new value to the expectation

-the test passes.
-The insert method places the second input given at the index given as the first , it also moves the original items from that index and on in the list to the right
+• it also moves the original items from that index and after in the list, to the right

 • I change the second input in the call